 Most vacation property owners will be somewhere in the middle.
 How can you reduce your income taxes?
 You must keep meticulous records.
 The reason is that you can allocate a percentage of all your expenses against the income that was earned.

 If you think you will rent out your house for only a couple of months per year, then consider renting it at below-market rates except for the two weeks during the peak high season.
 This will put all the below-market rent as “personal use” according to the IRS.
 As long as you do not rent out the property for “a fair rental price” for more than 14 days, all of the income is tax-free.
-Keep in mind that if you “rent” out your house to family members – whether they pay you or not, it is considered personal use.
-If you rent out your property to a friend for less than market rent, that is also considered personal use.

 Why You Should Be Happy to Pay Income Taxes on Your Investment Property